mohammedfahmed/containers/docker/dockerfile_anatomy.md

 # RUN vs CMD vs Entrypoint in Docker

-- The RUN command always gets executed in a new layer.
+- The `RUN` command always gets executed in a new layer.
 It allows you to install packages and applications on top of an existing image layer and creates a new layer on top of it.
--  CMD used to set a default command.
+-  `CMD` used to set a default command.
 This will be executed if you run a particular container without specifying some command.
 In case you specify a command while running a docker container, the default one will be ignored.
-Note that if you specify more than one CMD instruction in your dockerfile, only the last one will be executed.
+Note that if you specify more than one `CMD` instruction in your dockerfile, only the last one will be executed.
+Also, it could be used to set some additional default parameters that will be inserted after the default parameters when you are using an `ENTRYPOINT` in executable form and if you run the container without specifying any arguments in the command line.

 ## Executable form